baoxingsong/quota_Anchor/README.md

 gunzip *gz
 ```
 ### Modify config file(lib/pre_collinearity.conf) and running pre_collineaity(maize vs sorghum)
-This includes four stepsn \
+This includes four steps \
 1.Extract and translate protein sequences from genome sequences and annotations \
 2. Identify and extract the longest protein sequence encoded by each gene \
 3. protein sequence alignment using DIAMOND Or conduct protein sequence alignment using BLASTp \